jameshfisher/jameshfisher.com/_posts/2017-01-24-bitwise-check-for-zero-byte.md

 ---
-title: Checking for a zero byte in C (or, how the fuck does this work?)
+title: "Quickly checking for a zero byte in C using bitwise operations"
 ---

 I stumbled upon this magic way to check whether a 64-bit word contains a zero byte: